 Within the EU SBSR, cooperation is promoted with the neighbouring countries – Russian Federation, Iceland, Norway and Belarus.

-EU SBSR TARGETS AND IMPLEMENTATION MECHANISM
+EU SBSR OBJECTIVES AND IMPLEMENTATION MECHANISM

-EU SBSR POLICY AREAS AND HORIZONTAL ACTIONS
+EU SBSR POLICY AREAS

 Policy Areas are specific areas for macro-regional cooperation that address the key challenges and opportunities in the region.
 The work carried out under each Policy Area involves stakeholders from various levels (international, national, regional, local) and sectors (public, private, civil society).